OpenNebula/docs/source/installation_and_configuration/opennebula_services/support.rst

 Host Types
 ^^^^^^^^^^

-What data are gathered depends mainly on the type of host we are running tool on.
-Each *host type* gets same common data (operating system, hardware, memory, installed software packages, system services, mounts, logs etc.) and differs only in data specific for the type.
+What data is gathered depends mainly on the type of host we are running the tool on.
+Each *host type* gets the same common data (operating system, hardware, memory, installed software packages, system services, mounts, logs etc.) and differs only in data specific to the type.

 Available options are: